douglasgscofield/bioinfo/scripts/README.md

                           representing approximately INT bp; reference sequences
                           are only described complete, so each BED is likely to describe more than INT bp.
-Individual BED files are named FILE.x where FILE is specified with --out, which is required, and x is the integer sequence of file creation
+Individual BED files are named FILE.xx.bed where FILE is specified with --out, which is required, and xx is the integer sequence of file creation
     --min-length INT      do not include reference sequences shorter than INT --max-length INT      do not include reference sequences longer than INT --no-header           do not print header on output